Yokota's new combat arms facility enhances warfighter readiness in the Indo-Pacific

 |0

-This work, Yokota's new combat arms facility enhances warfighter readiness in the Indo-Pacific [Image 2 of 2], by Patrick Ciccarone, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Yokota's new combat arms facility enhances warfighter readiness in the Indo-Pacific, by Patrick Ciccarone, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.